Aerial warfare during Operation Barbarossa: Luftflotte 4

 Fliegerkorps V was to support the First Panzer Army and the German Seventeenth Army and German Sixth Army in their quest to capture Kiev and Rostov on an initial front of 215 miles.
 Rostov was 950 miles from its base at Kraków.
-Fliegerkorps IV operated on a 350-mile front supporting the German Eleventh Army, Third Romanian Army and Fourth Romanian Army pushing into the Ukraine to conquer the Crimea, on the Black Sea.
+Fliegerkorps IV operated on a 350-mile front supporting the German Eleventh Army, Third Romanian Army and Fourth Romanian Army pushing into Ukraine to conquer Crimea, on the Black Sea.

 The units committed to the Air Fleet were both medium bomber and fighters.
 Fliegerkorps V under Greim had Kampfgeschwader 51 (KG 51), Kampfgeschwader 55 (KG 55) and I., and II., Kampfgeschwader 54 (KG 54).
 It was given the complete fighter wing Jagdgeschwader 3 (JG 3).
 Kurt Pflugbeil and Fliegerkorps IV contained, II./ Kampfgeschwader 4 (KG 4), Kampfgeschwader 27, KG 27, II., III., Jagdgeschwader 77 (JG 77) and I.(J)/Lehrgeschwader 2 (Learning Wing 2).
 The Deutsche Luftwaffenmission Rumanien (German Air Force Mission Romania) under Hans Speidel had Stab., and III./Jagdgeschwader 52 (JG 52).
 Luftgaukommando (Air District Command) VIII under Bernhard Waber acted as a reserve.
 Luftgaukommando XVII under General der Flakartillerie Friedrich Hirschauer was also attached as a reserve.
 Luftflotte 4 was to coordinate with the Romanian Air Force, though the later was considered independent to the Luftwaffe.